Towards interpretable AI with quantum annealing feature selection: Discussion

-In terms of model's complexity, we analyze in \ref{sec:methods} the couplings $J_{pq}$.
-The distribution is well approximated by a Gaussian, except for an initial bin peaked in correspondence of 0 value of $J_{pq}$ that coincides with the main diagonal of the cosine similarity matrix, which is 0 accordingly.
-The fact that the distribution is unstructured and represents a Gaussian means that our Ising model from the QUBO formulation falls into the well-known Sherrington-Kirkpatrick model \cite{das2005quantum, panchenko2013sherrington}, which, in its hardest instance is NP-Hard \cite{Barahona_1982}.
+In terms of model's complexity, we also analyze the couplings $J_{pq}$ (Fig.~\ref{fig:fidelity-tau} bottom).
+The fact that the distribution is unstructured and represents a Gaussian means that our Ising model from the QUBO formulation falls into SK model \cite{das2005quantum, panchenko2013sherrington}, which, in its hardest instances, is NP-Hard \cite{Barahona_1982}.
 This result is consistent with the well-known averaging effect in deep networks: as the number of FMs grows, individual feature representations become increasingly correlated and their pairwise overlaps self-average, suppressing large fluctuations.
-As a result, the effective QUBO instance is far from the hardest SK configurations, yielding a tractable optimization landscape.
+As a result, the effective QUBO instance obtained in our benchmark yields a tractable optimization landscape.
 Tuning $\beta$ parameter may increase the complexity of the problem if combined with a more structured $J_{pq}$ distribution.
 In fact, other datasets can present more sophisticated coupling distributions that could not be estimated in a classical way.
-The choice of not including a constraining term that tunes how many FMs are part of the final solution bit-string simplifies the overall problem formulation, but this can be easily extended to include such a penalty term.

-As we can see from Table \ref{tab:performance}, applying the proposed methodology to earlier convolutional blocks, where FMs do not yet exhibit a clearly interpretable semantic structure, can still improve the activation of those FMs that significantly contribute to the final prediction.
-A possible explanation is that performing FS at these early stages effectively acts as a structured information filtering mechanism.
-By suppressing redundant FMs before higher-level representations are formed, the CNN is encouraged to propagate only the most relevant low-level features.
-In this sense, the selection process can be interpreted as a form of information transfer: informative components that might otherwise be discarded by subsequent layers are preserved and transferred throughout the forward pass.
-This effect becomes particularly evident in the deeper convolutional blocks and in the classifier, where the representations appear more focused and discriminative.
-Therefore, early-stage FM selection may improve the overall efficiency of representation learning by reducing redundancy and reinforcing task-relevant features across the network hierarchy.
+Applying the proposed methodology to earlier convolutional blocks, where FMs do not yet exhibit a clearly interpretable semantic structure, could improve the activation of those FMs that significantly contribute to the final prediction.
+Performing FS at these early stages could effectively act as a structured information filtering mechanism by suppressing redundant FMs before higher-level representations are formed so the CNN could be encouraged to propagate only the most relevant low-level features.

 Although our approach is model-dependent, meaning results can vary with different model structures or training setups, it is flexible and can be extended to a wide range of alternative unsupervised and generative learning models.
 As explained above, our work is universal: the FMs selection procedure can be sequentially applied to any intermediate convolutional block to study which trainable filters are activated across the whole network.
 We can also use our approach to reverse-engineer a FM search by penalizing the selection of orthogonal FMs and thus restricting our model to find those that are maximally aggregated.
 In conclusion, our novel approach to address the FS problem in DL and the QA mechanism that can deal with large optimization landscapes is flexible enough to be extended as an agnostic tool for explainable AI.